-Nitrogen-vacancy (NV) center in diamond [8, 11]: e.g. the negatively charged state N-V- electron spins (ground state with S = 1) can be manipulated by electric field and magnetic field.
-Coherence time is micro- to milliseconds and can be made longer by "dynamical decoupling").
+Nitrogen-vacancy (NV) center in diamond [8, 11, 12]: e.g. the negatively charged state N-V- electron spins (ground state with S = 1) can be manipulated by electric field and magnetic field.
+Coherence time is microto milliseconds and can be made longer by "dynamical decoupling").
 It is also proposed to also use a NV center and nearby 13C nuclear spin for quantum operation.
+Wikipedia has a nice explanation of NV center https: //en.wikipedia.org/wiki/Nitrogen-vacancy_center; note that labeling of the electronic levels shown there, such as, A and E, originated from group there; see https://chem.libretexts.org/Bookshelves/Physical and_Theoretical_Chemistry_Textbook_Maps/Supplemental_Modules(Physical_and_Theoretical_Chemistry) /Group_Theory/Understanding_Character_Tables_of_Symmetry_Groups, for the explanation of the notation.

 C. Trapped ions.
-The early design to trap ions is to use the so-called Paul trap, which consists of four rods at certain DC and AC potentials, as shown in Fig. 3, which are
+There is a nice review on co-designing a scalable quantum coputer with trapped ions: see Ref.
+[13].
+The early design to trap ions is to use the so-called Paul trap that has a quadrupole potential.
+Nowdays a major design consists of four rods at certain DC and AC potentials, referred to as a linear rf Paul trap, as shown in Fig. 3, which are